 Though grateful for the gifts family and friends purchased, the bride was disappointed that she didn’t receive a few sentimental choices.
 “I did not receive any of the Baccarat crystal butterflies I registered for,” reveals Kathryn.
 “They have personal meaning to me because my grandmother collected them and passed on her love of butterflies to me.”
 For circumstances similar to Kathryn’s, Gearys boasts an excellent wedding registry program where all items purchased go into a reserve and couples can easily exchange items to add those that weren’t fulfilled.
-“You can use the monetary value however you’d like but some restrictions apply.
-For example, you can’t use it on jewelry,” she clarifies with a smile.
-“Trust me, I tried!”

 The couple found that Bed Bath & Beyond was a registry must.
 “They have anything and everything you need to stock a household, have stores practically everywhere, and are reasonably priced,” describes Kathryn.
 “Plus, their website has a plethora of awesome items that are not available in-store.”
 Some neat selections from this retailer included a tufted bench by Safavieh, a personalized throw blanket, and “Bee” tumblers by La Rochère.
 The only challenge they faced here were that some gifts were shipped from a third-party company and sometimes they did not come with a receipt that included the sender’s information.
 Luckily, Kathryn was able to visit a nearby location where the store manager helped her to retrieve the details she needed to write thank-you notes.